KwonL/Computer-Organization_2018/README.md

 The whole purpose of this project is to complete a system.
 To do this, I builded a pipeline CPU with cache and DMA added starting with a single cycle CPU.

 ## Features
+You can find Verilog source code in 'some_project_folder/project_folder.srcs/sources_1/imports/code'

 1. ALU : 16-bit ALU
 2. RTL sequential logic